 On your way up the lift you will pass directly over the Cucumber Gulch Wildlife Preserve.

 These grounds are home to bald eagles, moose, and foxes that have a protected home here.

 You will also see panoramic views of the landscape known as Ten Mile Range, which is the home of the Breckenridge Ski Resort in the winter.

 Once at the top of the lift you can get off the Gondola and explore Peak 8.

-There are tons of things to do here!
+There are tons of things to do and tours to book in the area!
 The main attractions are eating at restaurants and skiing at Breckenridge Resort.

 During the summer, Peak 8 is also the main hub for Epic Discovery adventures.

 Sevens Restaurant is located at the base of Peak 7, which is one stop before Peak 8.
 It offers incredible views and delicious appetizer specials.